jessicarick/msmc2_scripts/README.md

 ### Step 1.5 - Phasing

 If you are planning to phase your data, this is the time\!
-I won’t be explaining how to do it, but common phasing programs to use are [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html) ([Browning & Browning 2007](https://www.sciencedirect.com/science/article/pii/S0002929707638828)), [fastPHASE](http://stephenslab.uchicago.edu/software.html#fastphase) ([Scheet & Stephens 2006](https://www.sciencedirect.com/science/article/pii/S000292970763701X)), and [SHAPEIT2](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html) ([Delaneau et al. 2013](https://doi.org/10.1016/j.ajhg.2013.09.002)).
+I won’t be explaining how to do it, but common phasing programs to use are [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html) ([Browning & Browning 2007](https://www.sciencedirect.com/science/article/pii/S0002929707638828)), [fastPHASE](http://stephenslab.uchicago.edu/software.html#fastphase) ([Scheet & Stephens 2006](https://www.sciencedirect.com/science/article/pii/S000292970763701X)), [SHAPEIT](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html) ([Delaneau et al. 2013](https://doi.org/10.1016/j.ajhg.2013.09.002)), or [WhatsHap](https://whatshap.readthedocs.io/en/latest/).
+I have included scripts that can be used to phase using WhatsHap, but the best method will depend on the specifics of your data, so I would recommend taking a look at all of these programs to get an idea of their pros and cons, and what scenarios they work well for.

 Alternatively, you can generate VCF files however you’d like and then jump into the MSMC process with `Step 2`.